 - When you pull the ponytail through the elastic for the second time, stop halfway, not pulling the hair ends through.

-For better protection, you may add a silk scarf or a bonnet on top of the bun.
+For better protection, you may add a satin bonnet or scarf on top of your loose bun.
+This will keep your hair protected throughout the night.

 #5: French Braid Your Curls